frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 * Trusted signer key -
 Allows a user add a friendly name to identify the signer's trust information.
 If a trusted repository uses the same name as a source, it allows for correlation from a source to a trusted repository.

-* Allow untrusted root -
+* Untrusted root -
 Indicates if it is allowed that a source's signing certificate chains to an untrusted root.
-Defaults to false.
+Defaults to disallow.

 Further for each certificate used by the repository, we should store the following -